ShivamBhosale/ShivamBhosale/README.md

-# Hi there, I'm Shivam Bhosale👋
+# Hey, I'm Shivam Bhosale👋

 ## I'm a Computer Science Undergrad 👨🏽‍💻
 - Committed to Python although I might have a crush on swift.